7 Steps to Optimize Your On-Demand Staffing Strategy

 6. Protect Yourself, From an Insurance Standpoint

-One of the biggest concerns about the on-demand model regards how companies can protect themselves, in terms of insurance.
-The right on-demand staffing platform will have numerous protections in place for businesses and workers alike.
+One of the biggest concerns about the on-demand model is how companies can protect themselves in insurance.
+However, the right on-demand staffing platform will have numerous protections for businesses and workers.

-Ensure that the platform you’re considering offers general liability insurance that covers damage to products and facilities that might be caused by workers during the service engagement.
+Ensure that the platform you’re considering offers general liability insurance that covers damage to products and facilities that workers might cause during the service engagement.
 More advanced platforms also provide all workers with access to occupational accident insurance, protecting workers and companies when unfortunate incidents occur at work.

 7. Leverage a Platform That Can Fill All Your Needs

-Rachel Giustina is senior marketing manager at Wonolo.
+Rachel Giustina is a senior marketing manager at Wonolo.